Breaking of a floating particle raft by water waves: Experimental characterization at the onset of breaking

 \subsection{Breaking threshold}

 Determining the breaking threshold, which corresponds to the minimum wave excitation required to initiate fractures in the raft, is crucial for characterizing the breaking phenomenon.
 In this section, we aim to estimate the threshold values above which we observe opening or shearing fractures.
-We estimate the Young Modulus of the graphite particle raft to be $E \approx 10^4$ Pa (in Appendix~\ref{Emod}), in agreement with a cohesive force between grains on the order of $\gamma \,d$ resulting from capillary interactions.
+We estimate the Young's Modulus of the graphite particle raft to be $E \approx 10^4$ Pa (in Appendix~\ref{Emod}).
 As calculated in sections~\ref{Bending} and \ref{ViscousStresses}, for incoming waves with a frequency $f=3$ Hz and amplitude $a=1$ mm, the maximal stress due to bending is about $70 \times 10^{-3}$ Pa, whereas the stress due to viscous shear is of order of $230$ Pa.
 Therefore, we consider the contribution of viscous stresses as the primary mechanism for fracturing.

 In general, determining the breaking threshold theoretically is quite challenging.
 The cohesion between the constituents of a material (such as atomic planes in a crystal or particles in a granular raft) does not solely explain the critical stress required for material rupture.
 Experimental rupture values are typically three orders of magnitude lower than that the theoretical predictions~\cite{OswaldBook}.
 Defects within the material are in fact of great importance.
 The mechanism of rupture would not be due to the block displacement of particles or atomic planes, but to the propagation of defects also called dislocations.
-In our case, to elaborate a model is difficult since the graphite powder used is multidisperse and that the grains which compose it are not spherical.
+In our case, to elaborate a model is difficult since the graphite powder used is {polydisperse} and the grains which compose it are not spherical.
 We therefore propose an experimental approach to determine the breaking threshold of the graphite raft.
 We plot the experimental points in an $(a-\lambda)$ (amplitude$-$wavelength) diagram and classify them according to the observed phenomena.